The USS Chester T. O'Brien was a John C. Butler-class destroyer escort that was acquired by the US Navy during World War II.

-The USS Chester T. O'Brien (DE-421) was laid down on January 21, 1944, by the Brown Shipbuilding Co; Houston, Texas.
+The USS Chester T. O'Brien (DE-421) was laid down on January 21, 1944, by the Brown Shipbuilding Co.; in Houston, Texas.
 The ship was launched on February 29, 1944, and later commissioned under the command of Lt.
 Cmdr.
 R.D.
 White on July 3, 1944.
 The ship initially reported to the Atlantic fleet and served for 2 years in the US Navy before it was decommissioned at San Diego on July 2, 1946.

 Asbestos Risks on the USS Chester T. O'Brien (DE-421)

-The USS Chester T. O'Brien (DE-421) was a destroyer escort mainly designed for anti-submarine and anti-aircraft battle during World War II.
-This ship was built during the time when the use of asbestos in shipbuilding was rampant, and as a result, most of the equipment on this ship contained asbestos.
-Boilers, pumps, pipes, valves, turbines, electrical fixtures, hull construction, and other propulsion equipment often had asbestos insulation thereby exposing several sailors serving on the USS Chester T. O'Brien (DE-421) and people involved in the building, renovation, repair, and demolition of the ship.
-Asbestos was also used as a fire retardant in most places within the ship, for instance, the non-skid flooring on the decks and on bulkhead walls.
-Consequently, Navy veterans, as well as personnel such as boiler tenders, machinist mates, electrician's mates, pipefitters, shipbuilders, and shipyard workers, are at an increased risk of developing asbestos-related diseases including malignant mesothelioma, lung cancer, and asbestosis.
+The USS Chester T. O'Brien (DE-421) was a destroyer escort mainly designed for anti-submarine and anti-aircraft battles during World War II.
+This ship was built during a time when the use of asbestos in shipbuilding was rampant, and as a result, most of the equipment on this ship contained asbestos.
+Boilers, pumps, pipes, valves, turbines, electrical fixtures, hull construction, and other propulsion equipment often had asbestos insulation, thereby exposing several sailors serving on the USS Chester T. O'Brien (DE-421) and people involved in the building, renovation, repair, and demolition of the ship.
+Asbestos was also used as a fire retardant in most places within the ship, for instance, the non-skid flooring on the decks and bulkhead walls.
+Consequently, Navy veterans, as well as personnel such as boiler tenders, machinist mates, electrician's mates, pipefitters, shipbuilders, and shipyard workers, are at an increased risk of developing asbestos-related diseases, including malignant mesothelioma, lung cancer, and asbestosis.

 Have You Been Exposed to Asbestos on the USS Chester T. O'Brien (DE-421)?